eclipse-embed-cdt/web-jekyll/pages/index.md

 **Eclipse Embedded CDT** is an open source project that includes a family of Eclipse plug-ins and tools for multi-platform embedded cross (Arm and RISC-V) development, based on GNU toolchains.
-The project is now part of [Eclipse Foundation](https://projects.eclipse.org/projects/iot.embed-cdt/), and is hosted on [GitHub](https://github.com/eclipse-embed-cdt).
+The project is now part of the [Eclipse Foundation](https://projects.eclipse.org/projects/iot.embed-cdt/), and is hosted on [GitHub](https://github.com/eclipse-embed-cdt).